 Probing and testing cause and effect relationships also ensures more robust analysis.
 The ‘Manchester Map’ is a useful technique learned in management consulting days.
 This involves systematically reviewing findings and asking ‘so what does this mean?’ or ‘why does this happen?’.
 It helps sort and delineate information.
 Thus enabling clearer understanding and articulation of findings and conclusions.

 Every marketer knows that customers have needs and seek products and services that offer benefits that match their needs.
-So to design products and services, research must first understand needs and wants, and the drivers behind those needs.
-Only then can product benefits be matched or created to meet those needs.
-This simple marketing logic provides a thinking process to question and analyse market research findings.
-It is therefore helpful that researchers have a good understanding of basic marketing principles to analyse and interpret findings.
-The broader and deeper the knowledge of a businesses’ aims, possible business and marketing strategic options, and product, communication, and brand elements, the broader and more penetrating the nature of enquiry.
-In addition, the more insightful, relevant, meaningful, beneficial and actionable the findings and conclusions.
+So to design products and services, researchers must first understand needs, and the drivers behind those needs.
+Only then can product benefits be matched to meet those needs.
+This simple marketing logic helps challenge and analyse market research findings.
+It is therefore vital that researchers understand basic marketing principles in order to analyse and interpret findings.
+In addition, a broad and deep knowledge of a businesses’ aims, possible business and marketing strategic options, and product, communication, and brand elements, allows broader and more penetrating enquiry.
+In turn inspiring more insightful, relevant, meaningful, beneficial and actionable findings and conclusions.

 1. Esomar Research World / ARF (2005)